-It is not designed to overwhelm you with a list of to-dos that you need to get done by the end of August.
+It is not designed to overwhelm you with a list of to-dos that you need to get done.

 Rather you should peruse it as a list of suggested actions that you can lead or participate in with your community.
 You need not feel compelled to do all of these suggested activities.
 Even doing one of these actions is a big help and will start to build support behind the message of compassion, welcome and care that our faith community wishes to exhibit.